What Is a Mortgage?

 There are other special loan programs for certain types of buyers:

 VA loans are insured by the Department of Veterans Affairs and are available only to military members, veterans, and surviving spouses of these parties.
 They require no down payment and no mortgage insurance, and they allow you to roll your closing costs into the balance of the loan.

-These are mortgage loans guaranteed by the U.S. Department of Agriculture.
+USDA loans are mortgage loans guaranteed by the U.S. Department of Agriculture (USDA).
 They’re only available on properties located in designated rural parts of the country.
-(Use this tool to see if a property is eligible.)
 They require no down payment, but you’ll have to pay mortgage insurance premiums, both upfront and annually.